evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/02-business-overview.md

 **Chapter 03 — Product Scope**

-This chapter defines the functional boundaries of the Coach Portal, including supported capabilities, excluded functionality, feature packs, module ownership, integration boundaries and long-term product scope.
+This chapter defines the functional boundaries, product capabilities, included features, exclusions and long-term scope of the Nutritionist Portal.